lbl-srg/obc/specification/source/cxf.rst

    ============================  ===========================================================
    Class                         Description
    ============================  ===========================================================
-   Package                       A package is a specialized class used to group multiple
+   Package                       A Package is a specialized class used to group multiple
                                  Blocks.
    Blocks                        A Block is the abstract interface of a control sequence.
    ElementaryBlock               An ElementaryBlock defined by ASHRAE S231P (``subClassOf